C2.4 Solve inequalities that involve one operation and whole numbers up to 50, and verify and graph the solutions.

 m ≤ 13

 After school, Nicolas could have played his video games for 13 minutes or less.
-A period has been placed on the number 13 since this indicates that it is a large inequality relationship.
+A closed dot has been placed on the number 13 to indicate that 13 is a possible value.

-Ask a few groups to present their solution.
+Ask a few groups to present their solutions.
 Allow students to review their answers.

 For safety reasons, there must be fewer than 26 people in the local municipal pool.
 Knowing that there are already two families of four in the pool, what are the possible numbers of additional people who can join them?